yellowdog/python-examples/README.md

 pip install -U jsonnet-binary
 ```

-If both of these methods fail, you'll need to ensure that the platform you're running on has the required build tools available, so that the binary component can be built locally.
+If both of these methods fail, you'll need to ensure that the platform on which you're running has the required build tools available, so that the Jsonnet binary components can be built locally.
 The required build packages vary by platform but usually include general development tools including a C++ compiler, and Python development tools including the Python headers.

 Please get in touch with YellowDog if you get stuck.

 ## Mustache Substitutions in Jsonnet Files

 The scripts provide full support for Mustache substitutions in Jsonnet files, using the same rules as for the JSON specifications.
-Remember that for Worker Pool specification, substitutions need to be prefixed by `__`, e.g. `"__{{username}}}"`.
+Remember that for **Worker Pool** specifications, Mustache substitutions must be prefixed by `__`, e.g. `"__{{username}}}"`.

-Mustache processing is performed **before** Jsonnet evaluation.
+Mustache processing is performed **before** Jsonnet evaluation into the internal JSON representation.

 ## Checking Jsonnet Processing